-You'll be using the stick to stir the concrete with.
+You'll be using the stick to stir the concrete.
 You can use anything to stir with, just make sure it's sturdy enough to stand up to thick concrete mix.
 The bathroom scale is going to be how you weigh your anchor.

 - Duct tape